lltfm/openness/works/saltem_hoc/openness_gpt-notable_mandalas.md

 # Notable mandalas created by Openness GPT
-A collection of notable mandalas created by [Openness GPT](README.md#openness-gpt) in response to questions to express its answer visually beyond words.
+A collection of notable mandalas created by [Openness GPT](README.md#openness-gpt) in response to questions to express its answers visually beyond words.

 > Note: click on a mandala to view the full resolution image